Ssenseii/Voxel-AssetLibrary/README.md

 ## Can I contribute with my own assets?

-If they follow an artistic style similar to my personal assets, Sure why not.
+If they follow an artistic style similar to my personal assets, Sure why not.<br />
-Even so, If your assets are well-built, I can add them as well.
+Even so, If your assets are well-built, I can add them as well.<br />

 ## Can I contribute with something other than 3D objects?

-Yeah, Shaders and Palettes are fine as well.
+Yeah, Shaders and Palettes are fine as well.<br />
-The repository is new, and it needs a lot of assets to become a hub for new MagicaVoxel users.
+The repository is new, and it needs a lot of assets to become a hub for new MagicaVoxel users.<br />

 ## Why are you making free assets?

-I'd like to contribute to a community with my skills.
+I'd like to contribute to a community with my skills.<br />
-I'd like to see people create wonderfull things.;
+I'd like to see people create wonderfull things.<br />
-I'd like to have something to do when I'm tired of my other projects. (*Working with this software is fun and keeps my sanity well*)
+I'd like to have something to do when I'm tired of my other projects. (*Working with this software is fun and keeps my sanity well*)<br />

 ## Contact?

-gmail: saadabou.study@gmail.com;
+gmail: saadabou.study@gmail.com;<br />
-Website: [morphine Lollipop](https://ssenseii.github.io/MorphineLollipop/) (*it's still in developement + I'm building another soon*)
+Website: [morphine Lollipop](https://ssenseii.github.io/MorphineLollipop/) (*it's still in developement + I'm building another soon*)<br />